 Source: Charging at Home

 *Maximum power rating of 3.3 kW based on a Nissan Leaf.
-Miles per charging time varies depending on driving conditions, vehicle and model year.
+Miles per charging time varies depending on driving conditions, vehicle

 Charging your EV is as safe as safe gets.
 Plugs, outlets and plugging in are protected from bad weather and water.
 And safety features are built into EVs and charging stations to prevent electrical hazards.
 Check out your EV owner’s manual or talk to your automobile dealer for more information.